-I am a Research Fellow supported by an MRC Career Development Award which I began in September 2013.
+I am a lecturer in Maternal and Fetal Health having recent completed my MRC Career Development Award Fellowship.
 My research interests concern the role of fetal-placental interactions and their contribution to Fetal Growth Restriction (see projects for further details).

 Mark Dilworth undertook his PhD in the Faculty of Life Sciences, University of Manchester, focusing on renal physiology and how the transplantation of developing kidneys (metanephroi) may act as a possible intervention in renal failure.
 This PhD was part funded by a CASE award, which resulted in him spending a substantial period of time with an industrial partner, Intercytex Ltd. This link to industry built upon previous experience at GlaxoSmithKline, Hertfordshire where he spent a year as part of his BSc undergraduate degree.
 As part of his PhD, Mark also spent time in Aarhus, Denmark under the guidance of Professor Jens Nyengaard where he developed skills in stereological approaches.